vncorenlp/VnCoreNLP/Readme.md

   </tr>
 </table>

-* See [3] for more details.
+* See paper [3] for more details.

 ### Named entity recognition
  * 16,861 sentences for training and development from the VLSP 2016 NER shared task:
 	* 14,861 sentences are used for training.
 	* 2k sentences are used for development.
 * Test data: 2,831 test sentences from the VLSP 2016 NER  shared task.
-* **NOTE** that the VLSP 2016 NER data also consists of **gold** POS and chunking tags as reconfirmed by VLSP 2016 organizers at [HERE](https://drive.google.com/file/d/1XzrgPw13N4C_B6yrQy_7qIxl8Bqf7Uqi/view?usp=sharing).
+* **NOTE** that the original VLSP 2016 NER data also consists of **gold** POS and chunking tags as [reconfirmed by VLSP 2016 organizers](https://drive.google.com/file/d/1XzrgPw13N4C_B6yrQy_7qIxl8Bqf7Uqi/view?usp=sharing).
 Also in the VLSP 2016 NER data, each word representing a full personal name are separated into syllables that constitute the word.
 This scheme results in an unrealistic scenario:
 	* **Gold** POS and chunking tags are NOT available in a real-world application.
 	*  In the standard representation in Vietnamese word segmentation, a word segmenter outputs a full name as a word.
-* For a **real-world scenario**, we merge those contiguous syllables constituting a full name to form a word.
+* For a realistic scenario, we merge those contiguous syllables constituting a full name to form a word.
 Then to obtain predicted POS tags for training, developement and test sentences, we perform POS tagging by using our tagging component.
-The results w.r.t. gold word segmentation as follows:
+The results are as follows:

 <table>
     <tr>